Abdulsametileri/leader-election-bully-algorithm/README.md

 }
 ```

-In this repository, I don't want to implement service discovery mechanism.
-My aim is to learn
+In this repository, I wanted to avoid implementing a service discovery mechanism.
-and implement basic how to do leader election :) You can find my service discovery implementation and article
+I aim to learn and implement basic how to do leader election :)
+You can find my service discovery implementation and article [here](https://github.com/Abdulsametileri/simple-service-discovery)
-[there](https://github.com/Abdulsametileri/simple-service-discovery) to learn more about it!
+to learn more about it!

 # Quickstart without Docker

 You can still execute this project without using Docker.

-First, change the node ips.
+First, change the Node IPs.
 For example

 ```go
 // nodeAddressByID: It includes nodes currently in cluster